SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

 ### Reorganize

 * Large future project design
     Scope out and describe on issues project plans for large features i.e. metadata rewrite.
-To facillitate contributions or funding from other places etc. Also have discussions about these things before the dev work happens.
+To facilitate contributions or funding from other places etc. Also have discussions about these things before the dev work happens.

 * Day-to-day Duties
   * Issue triage